xdesig/escornabot-electronics/Electronics/README.md

    threshold: higher for less sensitivity, nothing needs to be changed in the robot firmware.

+- [E_KEY_FICHA][E_KEY_FICHA] It allows the programming of Escornabot using printed or cut-out cards (cardboard ..) communicating the commands via Bluetooth. using @arduino Nano, easy to print, manageable and expandable to 15 "Tabs" thanks to the firmware of @caligari_pub

 - [escoRnaFID][RnaFID]PCB for the project for children with visual impairment or blindness, developed by Angel Villanueva [@avilmaru][@avil] to control an Escornabot with RFID cards